How Is India Connected to the Internet?

 There is a non-profit government organization in India called the National Internet Exchange of India (NIXI) which allows Indian ISPs to use each other’s networks in an efficient manner rather than using foreign servers.
 This also increases the quality of service for the consumers and decreases the chances of data being snooped by foreign agencies such as NSA.
 NIXI created INRegistry in 2005 to start .in domain (the website names with .in extension).

-There are several networks within India, one of them is RailTel- a government project started in 2000 to lay fiber optic cables along the routes of the railway tracks.
-These cables are capable of bandwidth up to 400Gbps and have redundancy systems that re-routes the traffic in case of any malfunction at any point.
-They have a network of over 30,000KM.
+There are several networks within India, one of them is RailTel – a government project started in 2000 to lay fiber optic cables along the routes of the railway tracks.

-Bharat Net aka National Optical Fiber Network
+Bharat Net a.k.a.
+National Optical Fiber Network.

 This is a project started in 2011 by the UPA Government to connect over 2,50,000 Grama Panchayaths via high-speed fiber optic cable at a cost of Rs 20,000 crore.